The Complete Sushi Guide: History, Etiquette and Sushi Making Classes in Japan

 airKitchen sushi classes

 Through airKitchen, you can choose from many sushi making classes all over Japan that offer an intimate cultural exchange experience.
 The classes are hosted by Japanese locals, and most of them take place at home.
-This type of experience not only give you an idea of the tradition of the sushi making, but also gives them a rare glimpse into the daily lives of Japanese people.
+This type of experience not only gives you an idea of the tradition of sushi making but also gives you a rare glimpse into the daily lives of Japanese people.

 airKitchen